secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

         * NOTE: Not every BDR will have the opportunity to become a team lead.
 Interviews will take place when a spot is available.
 A successful applicant must make a 3 month minimum  commitment to the Team Lead Role before they can pursue a promotion into another role.

 * **Business Development Representative (BDR) and Business Development Representative Team Lead (BDR Team Lead) to Next Step**
-    * Minimum 12 Months in a BDR Role
+    * Minimum 12 months in the BDR Role
-    * Hitting or exceeding quota for 2 quarters cumulatively (neither quarter can be below 80% attainment)
+    * Hitting quota cumulatively over the last 2 **fully-ramped** quarters (neither quarter can be below 80% attainment)
     * Endorsement from BDR management
     * Demonstration of GitLab Values
     * Completion of BDR Q1-Q4 Tanuki Techs